rngantner/ExpInt/README.txt

    * Implements a helper class for the Exp4 algorithm that manages the Krylov space, provides error estimation and statistics.

 * MatrixExponential.py
-   * Nice class structure for describing matrix exponentials; not used in Exp4 due to its high specialization.
+   * Nice class structure for describing matrix exponentials; not used in Exp4 due to its highly specialized requirements.

 * Method.py
    * Base class "Method" from which all methods should derive.